anvar2705/book-searching-app/README.md

 1. Install dependencies: npm install || yarn install
 2. Replace API_KEY in './src/api/API.js'.
 Use your key from Google Cloud platform => Credentials.
 Don't forget to enable API (Books API)
+**OR** use your own .env file - create this file in root folder of project and write this code into it:
+REACT_APP_API_KEY=<you API key without any bracket or quotes>

-3. Run project: npm start || yarn start
+4. Run project: npm start || yarn start